htatjana/parkingSpot/README.md

      "npm test"

-If you have any questions about this project, please use the following information to contact me:
+If you have any questions about this project, please contact me with the following mail address:

 Tatjana Hüsch
 huesch.tatjana@gmail.com